Djuke/httpapitester/README.md

 A tool to test a HTTP API if no tests are written for a HTTP service.
 I recommend writting HTTP API test as part of your code.
 But if you come across some code that hasn't this might be useful.

-# Build

 This code is tested and build using [Go](http://golang.org) version 1.5

-If all went well you should have a binary called httpapitester in your current folder.

 # Usage